aleph2c/miros-rabbitmq/doc/how_it_works2.rst

 The Rabbit Consumer Scout Chart
 -------------------------------
 The RabbitConsumerScoutChart searches an IP address to see if there is a compatible RabbitMQ consumer running on it.
-RabbitConsumerScoutChart was designed to:
+The RabbitConsumerScoutChart was designed to:

+* be created/started/destroyed within another statechart
-* run in parallel with other instances of itself (for parallel searches)
+* run in parallel with other instances of itself (to speed up searches of large LANs)
-* be started within another statechart
-* be destroyed within another statechart
-* ensure the RabbitMQ credentials were not in the code base
+* ensure that the RabbitMQ credentials were not in the code base
-* ensure the encryption secrets where not in the code base
+* ensure that the encryption secrets where not in the code base
-* hide the complexity of the pika producer creation process
+* hide the complexity of the pika producer's creation process
-* provide the capability to be run multiple times with different search criterion
+* provide the capability to be run many times with different search criterion
-* be easy to make

-To perform a scouting mission for a given IP address, routing_key and an exchange_name you can write something like this:
+To perform a scouting mission for a given IP address, you will also need the routing_key and an exchange_name you want to connect to, then do something like
+this:

 .. code-block:: python